How to Export Power BI to PDF: Complete Guide

 Similar to Power BI Service but runs on your servers.

-Can I export interactive elements?
+Can I export interactive elements to PDF?

 No, PDF is static.
 For interactivity, share the Power BI link directly or publish to web.
+The PDF captures a snapshot of the report at the moment of export, including any filters you have applied.

 Is there a page limit for PDF export?